pedrobrum1/CircadianAnalysis/README.md

-# CircadianAnalysis
+# Reproducibility files

-Reproducibility of the analysis performed for the manuscript:
+This repository contains the code and processed data required to reproduce the analyses and figures from:

-PER2- and state-dependent transcriptional programs gate neural stem cell proliferation with niche-specific circadian autonomy doi:xxxx.xxxx
+**PER2- and state-dependent transcriptional programs gate neural stem cell proliferation with niche-specific circadian autonomy**
+DOI: `xxxx.xxxx`

-For more information, please contact pedro.ozorio@imba.oeaw.ac.at
+For questions, please contact: pedro.ozorio@imba.oeaw.ac.at

-Fig. 2 IF Data
-plot_cosinor.R
-BMAL1_if.rds
-VENUS_if.rds
+## Figure 2 — Immunofluorescence data

+**Script**

+- `plot_cosinor.R` — fits and plots mixed-effects 24 h cosinor models for immunofluorescence intensity data.

+**Input data**

+- `BMAL1_if.rds`
+- `VENUS_if.rds`

-Fig. 2 RNAseq data
+## Figure 2 — RNA-seq data

-plot_echo.R
+**Script**

+- `plot_echo.R` — performs the RNA-seq analysis and generates the associated Figure 2 plots.

+**Input data**